 Thanks to Miguel A. Bocos for his assistance in this interview.

-Learn more about Rioja’s wine culture in our Spanish Wine Fundamentals & Wines of Rioja Workshop.
+Learn more about Ribera del Duero's wine culture in our Intro to Spanish Wine Workshop.